cutiebun69/dud3-murder-mystery/README.md

 - Rapier
 - Pencil

-## *In files, but not implemented in the server*
-- Among Us Kill Button
-- Energy Sword
-- Dual Lightsaber
-- Snow Shovel
-- Battleaxe
-- Fidget Spinner
-- Halo Energy Sword

 ## Gun Skins
 - Default (The standard Bow.
 Again, what are you expecting here?)
 - Rain-bow